AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 ## AEM Application Project Setup {#aem-application-project-setup}

-Before you setup your application project in Cloud Manager, you will have to consider one of the two scenarios.
+Before you setup your application project in [!UICONTROL Cloud Manager], you will have to consider one of the two scenarios.
 You might be new to AEM 6.4 or already be an existing customer.

 >[!NOTE]
 >
->In order to to have access to Cloud Manager, contact Customer Success Engineers (CSE) to obtain URL and credentials to get started.
+>In order to to have access to [!UICONTROL Cloud Manager], contact Customer Success Engineers (CSE) to obtain URL and credentials to get started.

-You can setup an application project for Cloud Manager, based on the following two scenarios:
+You can setup an application project for [!UICONTROL Cloud Manager], based on the following two scenarios:

 * **New AEM Project**:

-A new AEM project will leverage your existing project and work with Cloud Manager.
+A new AEM project will leverage your existing project and work with [!UICONTROL Cloud Manager].

 For additional information, see [Getting Started with AEM 6.4](https://chl-author./content/help/en/experience-manager/6-4/sites/deploying/using/deploy.html).
 Additionally, refer to [AEM Resources](https://www.adobe.com/marketing-cloud/experience-manager/resources.html?promoid=759X6WV8&mv=other) for further information.

 * **Existing AEM Project**:

 An existing AEM project has to confirm to the rules to project setup.
-You can upgrade your existing AEM installation to obtain new capabilities and enhancements offered in AEM 6.4 and get started with Cloud Manager.
+You can upgrade your existing AEM installation to obtain new capabilities and enhancements offered in AEM 6.4 and get started with [!UICONTROL Cloud Manager].
 These criteria should work with minimal changes.
 Contact Customer Success Engineers (CSE) for support.

 To get additional information on upgrading your AEM instance to 6.4, see [Upgrading to AEM 6.4](/content/help/en/experience-manager/6-4/sites/deploying/using/upgrade).

 ### Setting up Repository {#setting-up-repository}

-A single, initially empty, git repository is provisioned for each program onboarded in Cloud Manager.
+A single, initially empty, git repository is provisioned for each program onboarded in [!UICONTROL Cloud Manager].
 Developers and deployment managers are provided with the git URL and credentials from their CSE.

-With this information, a developer can add their code, following the guidelines in the **Project Set Up **in the succeeding section below, to complete the setup requirements before Using Cloud Manager.
+With this information, a developer can add their code, following the guidelines in the **Project Set Up **in the succeeding section below, to complete the setup requirements before Using [!UICONTROL Cloud Manager].

 ## Dispatcher Configurations {#dispatcher-configurations}

-Cloud Manager is able to deploy web server and dispatcher configuration files assuming they are stored in the git repository, in addition to normal AEM content packages.
+[!UICONTROL Cloud Manager] is able to deploy web server and dispatcher configuration files assuming they are stored in the git repository, in addition to normal AEM content packages.

 To take advantage of this capability, the Maven build produces a zip file which contains two directories - ***conf*** and ***conf.d***.